BlieNuckel/kronoxToApp/README.md

 ## What is this?

 This is Tumble Kronox, an application which fetches schedules of certain courses registered in Kronox for Kristianstad University.
+The app is currently only for Android and was built using Android Studio and the Kotlin language.

+The tools used are Dagger/Hilt for dependency injection and Jetpack Compose for the UI.